mfthomps/Labtainers/docs/labdesigner.md

 ## Testing the new lab ##
 Once a new lab directory is created, and the new\_lab\_setup.py has been run, then you can test the new, (currently empty) lab.
-All student labs are launched from the MyStudentDocker directory.
-Lab development workflow is easiest if at least two terminals or tabs are used, one in the new lab directory, and one in the MyStudentDocker directory.
+All student labs are launched from the labtainer-student directory.
+Lab development workflow is easiest if at least two terminals or tabs are used, one in the new lab directory, and one in the labtainer-student directory.
 So, open a new tab or window and:

-    cd $LABTAINER_DIR/scripts/MyStudentDocker
+    cd $LABTAINER_DIR/scripts/labtainer-student

 Then start the container using the: